 1. Manual vs Electric Standing Desks: Which Are Best?

-Some people prefer manual standing desks because of their apparent reliability.
+Some people prefer manual standing desks due to their perceived reliability.
 The fewer electronics, the fewer chances of something going wrong, right?

-Manual lifting mechanisms are not immune from failure, while modern electronics are extremely reliable and cheap.
+Manual lifting mechanisms are not immune to failure, while modern electronics are extremely reliable and cheap.

 You are not likely to experience issues with the lifting motors of your electric standing desk – especially if you buy one of the best-rated options in my review.